lefevre-fraser/GME/Doc/README_in.txt

  - MetaGME: got rid of ParadigmSheet attributes (project properties are used instead)

- - MetaParser does not generate checksum as GUID, if one is found in the paradigm file
+ - MgaMetaParser does not generate checksum as GUID, if one is found in the paradigm file

  - Custom versioning for projects and paradigms is introduced (eg.: version column in paradigm dialogs)